knuesel/callisto/README.md

    `cell-type` can be `"markdown"`, `"raw"`, `"code"`, an array of these values, or `"all"`.

    `keep` can be a cell index, an array of cell indices, `"all"`, or `"unique"` to raise an error if the call doesn't match exactly one cell.
 This filter is applied after all the others described above.
+This parameter cannot be set in `config`: it has meaning only in conjunction with the other `cells` arguments.

 -  `sources(..cell-args, result: "value", lang: auto, raw-lang: none)`